Epidemic models with digital and manual contact tracing: Model description

 \subsection{The epidemic model with digital contact tracing}

-We add digital contact tracing to the epidemic model in Section \ref{sec:epimodel} by assuming that a fraction $\pi$ of individuals use the tracing app (and follow the recommendations), and that individuals mix uniformly irrespective of using the app or not.
+We add digital contact tracing to the epidemic model in Section \ref{sec:epimodel} by assuming that a fraction $\pi$ of individuals use the tracing app (and follow the recommendations) and that individuals mix uniformly irrespective of using the app or not, {i.e. each individual is an app-user with probability $\pi$ independently.
+In the following text, we assume that $0<\pi \le 1$ unless otherwise specified.
+Clearly, when $\pi=0$, there is no digital tracing, so we would have the same epidemic model as in Section \ref{sec:epimodel}.}

-Once an infectious app-user is diagnosed, all app-using contacts of the infective will be notified, with the result that they test and isolate themselves without delay if infectious.
-The contacts who have been infected, including also those who have recovered, are then also assumed to trigger digital tracing among their contacts according to the same procedure, and so on.
+{For the infectious individuals (either app-users or non-app-users), they recover naturally at rate $\gamma$ and are diagnosed at rate $\delta$.
+The digital contact tracing procedure is defined as follows.} If and when an infectious app-user is diagnosed, all app-using contacts of the infective will be notified, with the result that they test and isolate themselves without delay, so stop spreading if infectious.
+The app-using contacts who have been infected, including those who have recovered, are then also assumed to trigger digital tracing among their app-using contacts without delay according to the same procedure, and so on.